MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 `types.custom_stat_key_*.unit` | | A unit displayed next to the stat calculation result.

 ##### `groupSum`
-`groupSum` is a special function provided by the CAVE app that takes an independent stat as input and outputs the sum of that stat across the level (or sub-level if present) specified by the user or api for that [dashboard](#dashboards) chart.
+`groupSum` is a special function provided by the CAVE app that takes an independent stat as input and outputs the sum of that stat across the level (or sub-level if present) specified by the user or API for that [dashboard](#dashboards) chart.
 Using `groupSum` is different than other `expr-eval` functions as the variable must be passed as a string rather than a literal (e.g. `groupSum("custom_stat")` not `groupSum(custom_stat)`).
 When using `groupSum` special consideration should be given to ensure the the dashboard grouping (sum, minimum, maximum, or average) makes it clear to users what the stat represents, as while `groupSum` sums across the level the stat calculation is still done to the individual stats which are then grouped.

 #### Example